andreclerigo/Games/README.md

 # Games

-My repository that will approach various classic games in Java, Python (using pygames) and hopefully C#
+My repository that will approach various classic games in Java, Python (using pygame and guizero) and hopefully C#